ibm-cloud-docs/openwhisk/iam.md

   <tbody>
     <tr>
       <td>Viewer</td>
       <td>The Viewer role is a required role that allows users to work with namespaces of other accounts.
-Also add the appropriate service access role for namespace as described below.</td>
+You can also add the appropriate service-specific role for a namespace as described below.</td>
     </tr>
     <tr>
       <td>Administrator</td>